ssppkenny/msgviewer/README.md

 on run {input, parameters}
     set f to quoted form of (POSIX path of (input as text)) do shell script "source ~/.bash_profile"
-    do shell script "open -n -a MailReader.app --args " & f end run
+    do shell script "open -n -a MsgViewer.app --args " & f end run
 ```
 Copy both applications into the Applications folder.